Teachable-AI-Lab/teachable-ai-lab/_posts/2023-3-6-Lab-Manual.md

 ### GitHub and GitLab

-We will primarily use GitLab to share code within the Teachable AI Lab group ([https://gitlab.cci.drexel.edu/teachable-ai-lab](https://gitlab.cci.drexel.edu/teachable-ai-lab)).
+We will primarily use GitLab to share code within the Teachable AI Lab group (gitlab is currently transitioning from Drexel to Georgia Tech).
 If you do not have access to the GitLab group, then let Chris know what your GitLab username is and he can add you.

 Additionally, GitHub can be used to share code, stimuli, and data with the world.
-However, it is important that you review the [intellectual property policy](#IntellectualProperty) and speak with Chris before sharing any lab related code on GitHub (you don't want to inadvertently violate a university or lab policy).
+However, it is important that you review the intellectual property policy and speak with Chris before sharing any lab related code on GitHub (you don't want to inadvertently violate a university or lab policy).
 Additionally, only share data after you've spoken to Chris (we don't want to share the data too soon, before you've had a chance to look at it thoroughly yourself).

 ## General Policies

 ### Hours

 Being in lab is a good way of learning from others, helping others, building camaraderie, having fast and easy access to resources (and people) you need, and being relatively free from distractions at home (e.g., your bed or Netflix).
 That said, hours in academia are more flexible than other jobs -- but you should still treat it as a real job (40 hours/week) and show up to the lab.
-My primary concern is that you get your work done, so if you find that you are more productive at home (lab-mates can be chatty sometimes), feel free to work at home occasionally.
+My primary concern is that you get your work done, so if you find that you are more productive at home (lab mates can be chatty sometimes), feel free to work at home occasionally.
 If you have no meetings, no participants, and no other obligations that day, it might be a good day to work at home – but you can't do this all the time, and I expect to see everyone in the lab on a regular basis.

-For graduate students, I understand having to be away for classes and TA-ing, but show up to the lab on a regular basis when you don't have those obligations.
+For PhD students and those doing independent studies, I understand having to be away for classes and TA-ing, but show up to the lab on a regular basis when you don't have those obligations.

 To encourage lab interaction, try to be in most weekdays during 'peak' hours (assuming no other obligations) – e.g., between 11am and 4pm.
 This is not a hard rule, you can work at home occasionally, and I understand other obligations.
 But keep it in mind.

 I'm a night owl and sometimes work during the weekends.
 This means that I will sometimes send emails or Slack messages outside of normal working hours.
 For the most part, I try not to, but sometimes I do.
 I do not expect you to respond until you are back at work (ignore me!).
 I do not expect there to be cases when I suddenly and urgently need something from you over the weekend (e.g., for a grant deadline), but should I anticipate that happening, I will bring it up in advance so we can plan accordingly.
 All this said, I realize that being told you can ignore my messages might not take away the stress of seeing my messages if you check work email or Slack in the evenings or on weekends.
 If my off-hours messages are unwelcome and cause distress, please talk to me, and I will be better at not bothering you during your time off.

 Although I sometimes work weekends, I try to only do that when absolutely necessarily.
 Please respect that by making sure to give me enough heads-up about impending deadlines so that I can get things done for you (e.g., write letters of recommendation, give feedback on manuscripts, etc) while maintaining my work/life balance.
-For more details, see [Deadlines](#Deadlines).
+For more details, see the Deadlines section below.

-Note, that COVID has disrupted normal university and lab operations.
-In response, we will all be working remotely during the Fall 2020 term.
-As a result of the entire situation, everyone (Chris included!) is experiencing a higher than normal level of anxiety and challenges to the normal work/life balance.
-Do your best to maintain the same level of effort and participation in lab activities during this time but be compassionate and forgiving with respect to yourself and your lab members.
-We should each acknowledge that everyone is probably less productive than they would normally be, and _that this is OK_.
-This is an unprecedented situation that we are all dealing with and we should help ourselves and each other to make it through this.

 ### PI Office Hours

 In addition to weekly meetings (see below), and occasionally dropping by the lab, you can find Chris in his office.
 His door is almost always open; if it is, feel free to ask for a chat.
 He will always say yes, though sometimes he can only spare a couple of minutes or might ask you to let him finish typing a sentence.
+If Chris has his door open, but is in a meeting with another student, then please be respectful and do not interrupt (unless you have a scheduled meeting, then please do interrupt!).
 If his door is closed, assume that Chris is either gone, in a meeting in his office, or does not want to be disturbed – so please send a message (Slack or e-mail) rather than knocking.

 ### Meetings